myloc/certbot-dns-myloc/README.md

 This Certbot plugin is open-source software, and its use is governed by the terms of its respective license.
-Please refer to the [LICENSE]{.title-ref} file in the repository for licensing information.
+Please refer to the [LICENSE](LICENSE) file in the repository for licensing information.
 The legal disclaimer has been added under the Legal Disclaimer section to make it clear